The breed's origin is not known.

 - Will not knowingly misrepresent the characteristics of the breed nor falsely advertise dogs nor mislead any person regarding the health or quality of a dog.

 - It is recommended that any sire or dam - that produces an offspring which is subsequently diagnosed with hyperkeratosis - are not used again in any breeding programme and also any siblings of the affected animal are again not used in any breeding programme, unless mated to a genetically clear dog.
-Testing should be a requirement of Assured Breeders.
+It is a requirement that all Kennel Club Assured Breeders have their breeding stock tested for Hyperkeratosis and recorded with the Kennel Club.